syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/FAQ/General/How-to-prevent-closing-of-docked-window.md

 ---
 layout: post
-title: How to prevent closing of docked window
+title: How to prevent closing of docked window | WindowsForms | Syncfusion
 description: How to prevent closing of docked window
 platform: WindowsForms
 control: DockingManager